 Historical monuments in Gwalior fort, Travelers Guide

 I entered through Urvai Gate (western side), then just walking after 300 meter, got a pleasant surprise.
 Many beautiful rock cut sculptures of Jain Thirthankara were in my left, I wasn’t expect anything like that.

 Those sculptures were directly carved out of existing hill rock.
 Some sculptures were in standing, while some in Padmasana pose.
 There were many smaller figures of animals like lions, elephant, horse depicting various Jain tails at the background.

 People were also doing exercise and yoga in front of these sculptures, the whole sight was quite soothing, beautiful and spiritual.

 After another few meters there were many other big and small sculptures carved out of rock, it was like a complete rock art gallery.

-One of the sculpture belongs to Bhagwan Adinath, was about 58 feet, and considered largest in North India.
+One of the sculpture belongs to Bhagwan Adinath, was about 58 feet, largest in North India.
 It is said that most of these sculptures are older than 500 years, while some are dating back to 6th century.
 As on date, many sculpture are with broken or without face.

 Now, straight moving to main fort complex, the first building I came across was ‘Assi khamba ki baori’ (well with 80 pillars).
 This well lies adjacent to a veranda type structure open from three side, this structure also have series of pillars.
 While this well is surrounded by 80 pillars in circular manner.